10.5. UNION, CASE, and Related Constructs

 If the non-unknown inputs are not all of the same type category, fail.

-Convert all inputs to the selected type.
-Fail if there is not a conversion from a given input to the selected type.
+Convert all inputs to the final candidate type.
+Fail if there is not an implicit conversion from a given input type to the candidate type.

 Some examples follow.